tederer/windsensor-service/README.md

 ## polling container informations

-To get the version and the start time of the container, insert the IP address and the port of your container into the following URL and open it in a browser.
+To get the version, start time and log level of the container, insert the IP address and the port of your container into the following URL and open it in a browser.

     https://<ip-address-of-container>:<port-of-container>/info